-To encourage appraisers to become familiar with the various aspects of the real estate field, a variety of real-estate-related college-level courses are approved for training credit.
+To encourage appraisers to become familiar with the various aspects of the real estate field, a variety of real estate courses are approved for training credit.
+The courses may be offered by a college or other organization.
 Examples of qualifying nonappraisal real estate courses include, but are not limited to, Real Estate Economics, Real Estate Principles, and Real Estate Practices.
+Courses in real estate sales and brokerage are not counted toward for appraisal training credit because they are not designed to improve or maintain an individual appraiser's competence in the field of appraisal.